The painful challenges of digital transformation in financial services

 Digital companies are customer-focused.
 They enable employees to find solutions that meet customer expectations.
 Traditional methods would start with the infrastructure constraints, but digital approaches look at the customer first.

 For example, critical information needs to be sent to a set of account holders.
 A change requires them to select from one of three options.
 A traditional approach would mail a letter and form to the individuals, asking them to choose an option, sign, and return.
 A transformational approach would use digital tools that enable customers to select an option and digitally sign the form.

 Materials using the traditional approach would require time to create, print, and distribute.
 Then, there’s the cost of mailing plus the labor expense to manage the returned forms.
 The entire process could take weeks to complete.
 With a digital solution, the process could be completed in days.

 For example, customers could be notified of the requirement through email, text, or online banking.
 The form created using digital tools could be available within days, and the back-end processing could be integrated, so managing the forms could be performed automatically.
 The time and cost to deliver would be significantly reduced.

 The digital solution reflects a mindset that enables employees to create solutions that meet customer expectations quickly at a lower cost.

 No-code development is a powerful technology for driving digital transformation forward

 No-code platforms are a digital solution that enables citizen developers to deliver solutions quickly without compromising the integrity of a system.
 Using an IT-sanctioned solution ensures performance and security without requiring IT resources.
 No-code solutions can improve the employee experience, which in turn enhances the customer’s journey.
 They can minimize the cost of delivering solutions by leveraging employee skills and reducing the burden on IT resources.
-If institutions want to lessen the pain of transformation, they should look at EasySend’s no-code solution.
+If institutions want to lessen the pain of transformation, they should look at EasySend’s no-code platform.